 After 5 nights in the Storehouse, I felt like part of the family ..... and a serious need to revisit ASAP!
-Thank you so much David and Judith - we'll be back.
+Thank you so much - we'll be back.

-Last Monday the Kirkwall Townscape Heritage Initiative (THI) funded project, the Storehouse Restaurant with Rooms, was recognised in the biennial ( IAA ) Inverness Architectural Association Awards.
+Last Monday the Kirkwall Townscape Heritage Initiative (THI) The Storehouse Restaurant with Rooms, was recognised in the biennial ( IAA ) Inverness Architectural Association Awards.

 The project won highly commended in the ‘new life for old buildings’ category.

 The project was part-funded under the Kirkwall Townscape Heritage Initiative which was supported by Orkney Islands Council, the Heritage Lottery Fund and Historic Environment Scotland.

 Councillor Graham Sinclair said: “Congratulations to everyone involved in the restoration of the Storehouse for winning the design award this week.

 “The Storehouse was part of a £3.5 million Kirkwall Town Centre major restoration project that ended in 2018 that was set to put some lift identified major old buildings within Kirkwall that were in need of renovation .
 The aim of the project was to help restore these buildings , making it a more attractive place and to create more jobs.”